AI-powered Inventory Optimization & Supply Planning

 In practice, demand sensing improves the quality of the demand input that enters the S&OP cycle.
 When the short-term picture is more accurate, S&OP discussions can focus on strategic decisions and exceptions rather than debating whether the numbers are right.
 Flowlity is designed with this integration in mind — demand sensing feeds directly into the S&OP workflow, shifting the conversation from "is the forecast accurate?" to "what do we do about the deviations we've detected?".

-Demand sensing and demand forecasting serve different but complementary roles in supply chain planning.
+Demand sensing and demand forecasting serve different but complementary roles in Supply Chain planning.

 Demand forecasting typically operates over a longer horizon — weeks to months — and relies heavily on historical sales patterns, seasonality, and trend analysis to build a baseline plan.
 It answers the question: what do we expect demand to be over the coming period?